BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Avoiding distraction during a crisis**

+New Year is settling in and I am hoping to use the Brake from my normal habits to create some new ones.
+This is the first normal weekend of the year so this is the time to establish how 2026 is going to work for me.
+But there’s already a problem and that I wake up this morning to discover a war has started.
+Wars can be great attention hogs – quite apart from all the other obvious drawbacks. i’m going to have to take special measures to avoid exceptional distractions.

+I think my best option is to have a news blackout throughout the day until 7 pm.
+It feels a bit like when somebody is trying to avoid hearing the score of a football match before they’ve watched the game.
+But it does make sense.
+When there is big news going on the broadcasters, and all the other people who comment on these things, indulge in endless speculation.
+It is very easy to get carried away by this.

+I suppose I should really be grateful that I am in a position to manage these things.
+The participants in the war of course will not have that luxury.
+I wish them luck and hope things are return to normal soon.

 #### **Using Playlists To Keep Control of my YouTube Habit**

 I have found a useful way of taming my YouTube addiction.
 I have decided that I am going to separate looking for interesting content on YouTube from consuming content on YouTube.